zocky/langbot/README.md

 Start a bot with config in ./var/[botname].config.json.
 All bots will be started by default.

 ##### `./langbot stop [botname]`
 Stop a bot.
-All bots will be stopped by default.
+All running bots will be stopped by default.

 ##### `./langbot restart [botname]`
 Restart a bot.
-All bots will be stopped by default.
+All running bots will be restarted by default.

 ##### `./langbot update`
 Update required npm packages and the bot source.